1/2 package firm tofu

 4 tbsp nutritional yeast

 1/2 tbsp coconut vinegar or apple cider vinegar

 1.5 tsp salt, plus dash of salt for onions

 red pepper flakes, for topping

 fresh parsley, for topping

 1.)
 Soak raw cashews overnight in a bowl of water. (then, next day, proceed)

 2.)
 Preheat oven to 375 degrees.

 5.)
 Spread the cooked veggies evenly into a 10 1/4” cast iron skillet, or baking dish of your choice.
 Pour the frittata batter on top of the veggies, using a spatula to make sure to it’s evenly distributed if needed.
-Top with grape tomatoes, parsley, and red pepper flakes.
+Top with parsley and red pepper flakes.
 Cook for 1 hour, or until golden brown.
 Allow frittata to sit for 30 minutes before slicing into it.
 Store covered in fridge for up to four days.